 How Long Does Exterior Paint Last?

-Just how long will an exterior paint job last?
+Just how long does exterior paint last?
 The answer depends on a few things.
-Today, the
+Today, the professional residential painters at

-professional residential painters at VanDerKolk Painting weigh in on how long your home’s exterior paint may last and considerations for improving the lifespan of exterior paint.
+VanDerKolk Painting weigh in on how long your home’s exterior paint may last and considerations for improving the lifespan of exterior paint.

 The Average Lifespan Of Exterior Paint

-The lifespan of exterior paint is going to vary and the range can be pretty significant depending on a number of factors.
-On average, the lifespan of exterior paint is 5–10 years.
 Michigan’s climate can be harsh for home exteriors.
-The drastic change in temperature that comes with changing seasons combined with the moisture from snow and rain can bend and warp surfaces and stress coats of paint.
-You’re less likely to see exterior paint last 10 years in Michigan for this reason.
+The drastic change in temperature that comes with changing seasons, combined with the moisture from snow and rain, can bend and warp surfaces and stress the coats of paint.
+For this reason, it’s rare to see exterior paint last for 10 years on Michigan homes.

 Surface Material